karl-mantle/victoria-3-cenj/README.md

 Please note: this mod will inherently cause the game to run slower than vanilla, especially from the midgame onwards.

-Most of the files within this mod will work as overrides so it should be compatible with other mods, the exception is the directories listed below where I have overwritten the default file.
-Any other mod you have installed won't be compatible with CENJ if it also overwrites these files.
+Most of the files within this mod will work as seperate overwrites so it should be compatible with other mods, the exception is the directories listed below where I have overwritten the vanilla file(s).
+Any other mod you have installed won't be compatible with CENJ if it also overwrites these vanilla files without making a compatibility patch.

+## Overwrite files

+There are overwrites to migration and culture laws, a number of vanilla cultures and ____.
+They are in seperate files, with the exception of the following:

-## Overwritten files
+### Overwritten vanilla files

 - /common/history/pops/00_west_europe.txt
+- /common/history/pops/01_south_europe.txt
+- /common/history/pops/02_east_europe.txt
+- /common/history/pops/09_central_asia.txt
+- /common/history/pops/14_siberia.txt

 # Translation